We’ll break down the six essential components to make it easier for you to write an effective cover letter.

 1. Contact information

-Include your full name, address, phone number, and email at the top of your cover letter.
+Include your full name, address, phone number, and email address at the top of your cover letter.

 Directly below your contact details, add the current date.